Eyegor2732/hgtv-pytest-python-project/README.md

 Here I used POM to separate page objects and actions from the test file; inheritance from the BaseClass class to the test class, inheritance from HomePage class to HomePageActions class; fixtures in contest.py file for setup/tear down and for keeping data; logging.

-It's a very useful time saving.
+It's a very useful time saving program.